Nature thrives in Chernobyl, site of worst nuclear disaster

 Smith and co-researchers took the opportunity to see what happens to wildlife in an area where contamination is heavy but people are largely absent.

-Earlier studies in the 4,200 square kilometer (1,600 square miles) Chernobyl Exclusion Zone showed major radiation effects and pronounced reductions in wildlife populations.
+Earlier studies in the 4,200 square kilometre (1,600 square miles) Chernobyl Exclusion Zone showed major radiation effects and pronounced reductions in wildlife populations.

 But new evidence, based on long-term census data, shows that mammal populations have bounced back.